 As Ritsuka, Mash, and Olga Marie reached the blockade, Mash struck left and right, pushing back or destroying the creatures as she did so.
 Both Ritsuka and Olga Marie stayed within arms reach of Mash as they ran through the eight ranks of skeletons blocking their way.
 After breaking through the skeleton blockade, Ritsuka took a cursory look behind and saw that the skeletons that had been encircling the park on all sides had all started chasing after them.
 There were at least a hundred of them that had joined the chase.
 Ritsuka also saw the fuzzy mascot Fou running alongside, easily keeping up the pace that Ritsuka was having a hard time maintaining.
 Ritsuka was already breathing hard and feeling the stress on his untrained body as he ran at a breakneck pace down a flight of stairs towards the wreck clogged streets of Fuyuki city.

 Ritsuka turned his attention back to the front in time to see Archer make a mighty leap and begin to run up the side of a four story building, and then run along the roof before leaping to the adjacent building, before leaping diagonally to the building across the way from it.
-The wonder of the sight that would normally only appear in a Special FX movie caused Ritsuka to near lose his footing and trip.
+The wonder of the sight that would normally only appear in a Special FX movie caused Ritsuka to nearly lose his footing and trip.
 But true to his word, Archer was scouting the way ahead.

 As Ritsuka’s group, being led by Rider, approached a major intersection, they heard Archer call, “Turn left!”

-Ritsuka and the street travellers did so, but Ritsuka looked over his shoulder towards the other paths, and saw they were sealed by rubble.
+Ritsuka and the street travelers did so, but Ritsuka looked over his shoulder towards the other paths, and saw they were sealed by rubble.
 And being the slow wit that Ritsuka was starting to realize he was, he understood that Archer had already anticipated that he would need to find a clear path for Ritsuka’s party to travel through.
 Archer really did know what he was doing.

 Rider’s dagger flashed out in front of Ritsuka’s eyes, causing him to stumble and fall.
 On his way to the ground he saw two skeletons shattered by Rider’s weapon as they charged from a side alley nearby.
 Ritsuka hit the concrete hard, but rolled his body over the shoulder and over onto his back as he came to a sliding halt, and then desperately scrambled back onto his feet to run again.